Meditation for Tinnitus: A Powerful Tool

 ThalamusActs as a relay station for sensory information, including auditory signals, and plays a role in attention and awareness.

-Prefrontal CortexResponsible for executive functions such as decision-making, attention, and self-awareness, which may influence a person’s perception of tinnitus severity.
+Prefrontal CortexResponsible for executive functions such as decision-making, attention, and self-awareness, which influences the perception of tinnitus severity.

 Meditation for tinnitus can influence several parts of the brain.